ad-si/awesome-sheet-music/README.md

 - [alphatab] - Cross platform music notation and guitar tablature rendering library.
 - [ChorData] - Dummy chordbook for mandolin, ukulele and guitar.
+- [chord-mark] - Reference implementation of the [ChordMark] notation.
 - [chordpro] - Reference implementation of the [ChordPro] standard.
 - [Digital Music Stand] - A simple browser-based viewer to display and search music sheets.
 - [EMViz] - Visualize melodic patterns in MIDI files with arc diagrams.